 - 1. Ensure adequate Safety Equipment will be present if applicable to the activity. - 2.
 Ensure all Safety Equipment is in good working order. - 3.
 Ensure competent, certified Safety person/people will be present. - 4.
-Ensure only qualified members use specialist equipment
+Ensure only qualified members use specialist equipment - 5.
+Inform all participants of who is responsible for Safety for the trip/event.

-- 5. Inform all participants of who is responsible for Safety for the trip/event. - 6.
-Perform a risk assessment for the locations of all activities
+6. Perform a risk assessment for the locations of all activities

-14. Bullying & Harrassment
+14. Bullying & Harassment

-Clubs and societies of the Student's Union do not tolerate bullying.
+The UL Soccer Club does not tolerate bullying.
 Bullying is repeated aggression, verbal, psychological or physical, conducted by an individual or group against another person or persons.
 Isolated incidents of aggressive behaviour, while to be condemned, and should not be described as bullying.
 Only aggressive behaviour that is systematic and ongoing should be regarded as bullying.
 Sanctions will be taken against those found to be in breach of the policy.
-Club or society members should contact the Clubs & Societies Development Officer for assistance on this issue.
+Club members should contact the Clubs & Societies Development Officer for assistance on this issue.
 (See Bullying & Harassment Policy Appendix 4)